IgoVeyner/pair-programming-challenges-061520/02-ruby-alien-relationships/README.md

 ### Deliverables:

 - A planet has a `name`
+  #attr_accessor

 - An alien has a `name`
+  #attr_accessor

 - Aliens belong to a `planet` instance and know which planet they reside on
+  #planet has many aliens i.e aliens = []

 - A planet has an `#aliens` method that allows it to see all the aliens currently occupying it
+  #finder aliens.all.select if the alien's planet is correct planet

 - Alien instances have a `significant_other` attribute that refers to an alien they're dating, this can be `nil` if they're not currently dating anyone
+  #attr_accessor that points to another alien instance

 - Alien instances have a `#go_on_date` method that takes in an argument of another alien and causes them to become significant others if they're both single
+  #check if both aliens are single >> if so update both significant_other attributes

 - Alien instances have a `#breakup` method that causes them and their `significant_other` to become single
+  #change both instances of significant other back to nil

 - Alien instances have a `#ready_to_move` method that causes them to move to their `significant_other`s planet if they're not already there
+  #checks if both aliens have the same planet accessor >> if not update one of them

 - The Alien class has a `.singles` method that returns all the aliens that are currently single
+  #finder that checks signifciant other attribute

 - The Alien class has a `.dating` method that returns all the aliens that are currently in relationships
+  #finder that checks significant other attribute

 - A Planet instance has a `#local_singles` method that returns all the single aliens on that planet
+  #Planet uses .singles and checks their planet attribute

 - The Planet class has an `.empty_planets` method that returns every planet that doesn't have an alien on it

 ## Recommended workflow: